 The data center community has been very focused on reducing energy cost with "free cooling" - disposing of waste heat using natural cooling sources such as cold air and cold water.
 Even use of seasonal ice for datacenter cooling has been considered!
 Now, an article from Brazil offers a a unique perspective on a bias implicit in this focus.

 Electronic media infrastructures and gear are important components of global ICT as movies, television, music, and books all go digital.
-This post offers a global sampling of sustainability in e-media; see much more by clicking on the "Green media" tag, above.
+This post offers a global sampling of sustainability in e-media.
+A green production app is our latest find.